Payments for people living with an illness, injury or disability

 Disability Support Pension is a payment for people with a permanent physical, intellectual or psychiatric condition that stops you working.

 Mobility Allowance helps with travel costs for work, study or looking for work.
-You may get it if you can’t use public transport without help because of disability, illness or injury.
+You may get it if you can’t use public transport without help because of disability.

 There's extra support available to help you find a job, study or train.
 Read more about looking for work.

 You may also be able to get extra payments to help with the cost of living such as: